zzhang18/ME/_posts/2021-01-06-disqus-guide.md

 ---

 # Disqus setup
-- Register
+- Register an account at [Disqus](https://disqus.com/)
-- create site
+- create a site
 - Install and config
 - Add trusted  domain